 We currently have 3 engineers, all of whom are strong full-stack generalists.
-We start the week with a product planning meeting where everyone on the engineering team and our CEO Ethan discuss the priorities for the week.
+We start the week with a product planning meeting where everyone on the engineering team discusses their priorities for the week.
 We optimize for tight execution on a limited set of priorities, which creates a collaborative environment (we're often all working together on the next big user-facing project together) and mutual accountability.

 Human conversations are messy.
 Previous software attempts at structuring conversation data leave a lot to be desired.